Lyndon Baines Johnson was born near Stonewall, Texas on August 27, 1908.

 Lyndon Baines Johnson married Claudia Alra "Lady Bird" Taylor when she was 21.
 They were married on November 17, 1934 in San Antonio, Texas.
 They had two daughters, Lynda Bird and Luci Baines.
+Johnson proposed to Lady Bird two days after he met her.
+(All the people in his family have the same initials from their name or nickname.

 Lyndon Johnson was in the military during WWII.
 He was awarded the Silver Star by General MacArthur after Johnson's plane was attacked by Japanese airplanes.

 He was Vice President under John F. Kennedy.
-He became President when Kennedy was assassinated.

 Lyndon Baines Johnson was the first President sworn in by a woman.
 He was sworn in by Federal District Judge Sarah Hughes.
 Also, he was the first President to be sworn in on an airplane.
 The plane was not in flight.